bjorntrondsen/rails_exception_handler/README.markdown

 # Rails Exception Handler [![Build Status](http://travis-ci.org/Sharagoz/rails_execption_handler.png)](http://travis-ci.org/#!/Sharagoz/rails_exception_handler)

 This is an exception handler for Rails 3 built as Rack middleware.
 It enables you to save the key information from the error message in a database somewhere and display a customized error message to the user within the applications layout file.
 You can hook this gem into all your rails apps and gather the exception reports in one place.
-If you make yourself a simple web front on top of that you have a user friendly way of keeping track of exceptions raised by your rails apps.
+This gem just contains the back end.
+You will have to create your own front end to view and manage the error reports.

 ## Compatiblity

 The gem should work with all versions of Rails 3.
 It does not work with Rails 2.
-See travis-ci for info on which rubies it is tested against: http://travis-ci.org/#!/Sharagoz/rails_exception_handler
+See Travis-CI for info on which rubies it is tested against: http://travis-ci.org/#!/Sharagoz/rails_exception_handler

 ## Installation